joyeusenoelle/GuideToMastodon/README.md

 You will not get a notification if someone mutes or blocks you.

-If someone's muted you, there's really no way for you to tell.
+If someone's muted you, there's no way for you to tell.
 If they consistently don't reply to you when you mention their username, you might get suspicious, but Mastodon deliberately makes it almost impossible to know if you've been muted.
 (Among other things, this is a stopgap to try to prevent someone harassing you by creating multiple accounts to get around mutes.)

 If someone's blocked you, you will no longer be following them, their posts won't appear in your feed, and when you view their account profile *within Mastodon's web interface*, none of their posts will load.
 (It is worth noting that if you're looking at the profile of someone you *don't* follow, sometimes their posts won't load and it's just because the server is being slow, not because they've blocked you, so don't be *too* quick to make an assumption.)